Program Guide:

 To make the most of your time, don’t forget to study up on World War II history prior to your arrival.
 It’s acknowledged throughout the country through statues, museums, plaques, and memorials.

-Currywurst is one of Berlin’s iconic street foods.
-A sausage that you dip in curry powder or curry ketchup, it’s a hearty food for when you need a quick bite.
+Currywurst is one of Berlin’s iconic street foods: it’s a sausage that you dip in curry powder or curry ketchup.
+This hearty food for when you need a quick bite.
 It’s not uncommon to even find vegan sausages as well!

 Italy, a peninsula in the Mediterranean Sea, is home to the epicenter of the of the Roman Empire, a major hub of Catholicism, and the birthplace of the Renaissance.
 The country is known for its incredible food and history around every corner.